pmndrs/react-three-fiber/api.md

-  camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft colorManagement = false       // Auto sRGBEncoding encoding for all colors and textures + ACESFilmic vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop gl2 = false                   // Enables webgl2 concurrent = false            // Enables React concurrent mode resize = undefined            // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true
+  camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft colorManagement = true        // Auto sRGBEncoding encoding for all colors and textures + ACESFilmic vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop webgl1 = false                // Forces THREE to WebGL1, instead of WebGL2 (default) concurrent = false            // Enables React concurrent mode resize = undefined            // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true